sigoden/dynimgen/README.md

 what dynimgen does:

-1. Extract variables from the url query of request
+1. Extract path and variables from the request
 2. Pass variables to template engine to generate a svg
 3. Render the svg to a png then response